ROS 2 User Guide

 {

-This creates a callback function for when the SensorCombined uORB messages are received (now as XRCE-DDS messages), and outputs the content of the message fields each time the message is received.
+This creates a callback function for when the SensorCombined uORB messages are received (now as micro XRCE-DDS messages), and outputs the content of the message fields each time the message is received.

 public: